-1.2 The professional school counselor demonstrates positive interpersonal relationships with students.
-1.3 The professional school counselor demonstrates positive interpersonal relationships with educational staff.

-1.4 The professional school counselor demonstrates positive interpersonal relationships with parents or guardians.
+- 1.2 The professional school counselor demonstrates positive interpersonal relationships with students. - 1.3 The professional school counselor demonstrates positive interpersonal relationships with educational staff. - 1.4 The professional school counselor demonstrates positive interpersonal relationships with parents or quardians.

 Standard 2: The professional school counselor is able to implement a school guidance curriculum through the use of effective instructional skills and careful planning of structured group sessions.

-2.1 The professional school counselor is able to teach school guidance units effectively.2.2 The professional school counselor is able to develop materials and instructional strategies to meet student needs and school goals.2.3 The professional school counselor collaborates with staff involvement to ensure the effective implementation of the school guidance curriculum.
+- 2.1 The professional school counselor is able to teach school guidance units effectively. - 2.2 The professional school counselor is able to develop materials and instructional strategies to meet student needs and school goals. - 2.3 The professional school counselor collaborates with staff involvement to ensure the effective implementation of the school guidance curriculum.

-Standard 3: The professional school counselor implements the individual planning component by guiding individuals and groups of students and their parents or guardians through the development of educational and career plans.
-3.1 The professional school counselor, in collaboration with parents or guardians, helps students establish goals and develop and use planning skills.
+Standard 3: The professional school counselor

+implements the individual planning component by guiding individuals and groups of students and their parents or guardians through the development of educational and career plans.